omarshaban02/Equalizer/README.md

 ![Screenshot 1](assests/ecg.png)

  ## Features

+- **User-Friendly Interface**: Intuitive and easy-to-navigate interface for seamless user experience.

 - **Frequency Manipulation**: The application allows users to modify the magnitude of specific frequency components using sliders.

 - **Smoothing Windows**: Users can choose from four smoothing windows (Rectangle, Hamming, Hanning, Gaussian) and customize their parameters.